mediassumani/Lofti/README.md

 ### Screenshots

-## Features
+### Features

+Users can...

-*  At first launch, select your personal study spot preferences.
+* Select your personal working/study spot preferences.
-* On the home page, see a list a study spaces based on your preferences
+* See a list of nearby working/study spaces based on your preferences
-* You can see the distance, in miles, from yourself to the space's location.
+* See the distance, in miles, from your current location to the space's location.
-* See the amenities of each location such as wifi, weather temperature, and if it's currently open or closed.
+* See a Map View of the space's area and its surroundings.
+* View the current weather temperature at the space's location.
+* Contact the space's customer service for further informations.
-* Get the directions to the location or contact its customer service with a click of a button.
+* Get directions from the location to the space with a click of a button.

 ### Engineer(s)

 * **Medi Assumani** - *iOS Developer and Founder*